Launching Price Feeds with Phala¶

 - Head to the Deploy and Run Transactions tab

-- Set the ENVIRONMENT to Injected Provider -- MetaMask and ensure that your MetaMask is on the network of your EVM appchain.
+- Set the ENVIRONMENT to Injected Provider -- MetaMask and ensure that your MetaMask is on the network of your EVM network.
 You can verify the EVM chain ID in Remix if you are unsure

 - Select the AggregatorV3Interface contract from the CONTRACT dropdown